blufzzz/Optimization-Methods/README.md

 # Optimization-Methods
-Repository with activity regarding course "Optimization Methods" in Skoltech, 2019
+Repository with homeworks of the course "Optimization Methods" in Skoltech, 2019